WSU-CDSC/collectionbuilder-cdm-template/README.md

 # CollectionBuilder CONTENTdm

+## Collection-specific notes

+- There are currently two CSVs being used for this collection: blindfold and response.
+This will be reconfigured when IJC is re-done.

+---

 This prototype version of CollectionBuilder is used by the University of Idaho Library to create skins for the digital libary collections maintained in a hosted CONTENTdm instance.

 To do so, librarians and staff work with a clean version of a single collection's metadata, as stored in a .csv document linked via this Jekyll repository's [`_config.yml`](https://github.com/uidaholib/collectionbuilder-cdm-template/blob/master/_config.yml) file.